Olygen/W5D4-star-wars/README.md

 SKETCH from hints
 1 STEP

-✅ Make A Ship Class: a class called Spaceship with properties hull, firepower, and accuracy.
+✅ 1.1 Make A Ship Class: a class called Spaceship with properties hull, firepower, and accuracy.

-✅  Make the USS_Assembly object.
+✅ 1.2 Make the USS_Assembly object.
 It will be Human Ship sub-class and an instance of the USS Assembly spaceship with hull 20, firepower 5, and accuracy .7.

-✅  Make a single alien ship object.
+✅ 1.3 Make a single alien ship object.
 Make an Alien Ship sub-class: a subclass called AlienSpaceship that inherits from Spaceship and randomizes its properties using Math.random() method.

+    this.hull = Math.floor(Math.random() * 4) + 3;
+    this.firepower = Math.floor(Math.random() * 3) + 2;
+    this.accuracy = (Math.floor(Math.random() * 3) + 6) / 10;

-✅  Simulate a battle between your ship and a single alien ship first: Make a method for the USS Assembly that will attack a given target.
+✅ 1.4 Simulate a battle between your ship and a single alien ship first: Make a method for the USS Assembly that will attack a given target.
 The target can be an input to the method.
 Run the method and pass it the alien ship.

 ✅  Make it so the method reduces the target's hull by the firepower of the USS Assembly.

     Example use of accuracy to determine a hit: if (Math.random() < alien[0].accuracy) {
 	      console.log('You have been hit!');
       }
-    this.hull = Math.floor(Math.random() * 4) + 3;
-    this.firepower = Math.floor(Math.random() * 3) + 2;
-    this.accuracy = (Math.floor(Math.random() * 3) + 6) / 10;

 2 STEP